uditgaurav/onboard_hce_aws/README.md

-# Onboard Harness Chaos Engineering on AWS CLI Utility
+# Onboard HCE on AWS Using CLI Utility

 Onboard HCE AWS is a command-line interface (CLI) utility tool that simplifies the process of onboarding on Harness Chaos Engineering (HCE).
 The users can simply install the chaos infrastructure with just one click using the CLI and the appropriate flags.